KatrinaChongbi58oi/assignment/README.md

 For more detailed deployment instructions specific to your chosen hosting service, refer to their official documentation and guidelines.

-Enjoy using the deployed version of the Telecom Churn Prediction project!

 <p align="center">
   <a href="http://katrinachong.pythonanywhere.com" style="color:#FF5733;">